-From there getting around the city is easy with extensive tram networks to take you to all parts.
+From there, getting around the city is simple with the extensive tram networks to take you to all parts.

-But first we will start with the “City Circle Tram”, coated in a rich red it is hard to miss amongst the green trams that roam with it.
+But first, we will start with the “City Circle Tram”, coated in a vibrant red it is hard to miss amongst the green trams that roam with it.

 More than just a way to travel about Melbourne for free, it is a fantastic way to learn about the cities’ history.

-The tram’s route runs around the CBD and passes such attractions as the Princess Theatre, the Melbourne Aquarium and Parliament House, with the tram giving an informed commentary as it travels past.
+The tram’s route runs around the CBD.
+It passes such attractions as the Princess Theatre, the Melbourne Aquarium and Parliament House, with the tram giving an informed commentary as it travels past.

 A short tram ride from Flinders Street will take you to the famed Lygon Street, the fine-food mecca of Melbourne.

 The street provides some of Melbourne’s best pizza that will have you coming back for more.

 Also, Pugs Mahone, which is an Irish pub that is well worth checking out particularly as St. Pats day rolls around.

-Another easy tram ride will take you to one of Melbourne’s best free attractions, the Queen Victoria Market.
+Another easy tram ride will take you to one of Melbourne’s best free attractions, Queen Victoria Market.

 Open most days of the week and all year round the ‘Vic Market’ offers a great days fun roaming the stores for great souvenirs and clothing, and if you’re looking to get your name on a number plate, this is the place to go.

-Not only is it great for some harmless splurging, if you’re in dire need of filling that backpacker pantry, this market has some of the best fresh produce and at low prices.
+Not only is it great for some harmless splurging, if you’re in dire need of filling that backpacker pantry, this market also has some of the best fresh produce and at low prices.

 Back in the CBD, you’ll find yourself surrounded by many fun activities to fill in your day, oh and did I say great bars?

-But back to the main point, Melbourne Central is a sweet and easy walk from Flinders Street during which you will pass some of Melbourne’s best shopping (also check out Chapel Street for more fashion haunts), cheap food outlets and also Melbourne’s famed laneways.
+But back to the main point, Melbourne Central is a sweet and easy walk from Flinders Street during which you will pass some of Melbourne’s best shopping (also check out Chapel Street for more fashion haunts), cheap food outlets and Melbourne’s famed laneways.